Plus photos from “Mists,” the Nelson-Jeanette hideaway home

 Linda Foster spoke emotionally about Helen Browne’s contribution; Linda herself is also to be highly commended for seeing a sometimes difficult project through to the end.
 Thank you, Linda!
 Annette Lloyd presented the revised Nelson Eddy video biography.
 She had changed a few things and added a bit to the latter section of it, including some very sophisticated video effects with photographs.
 I think everyone will be very pleased with the final product; thank you, Annette!

-Above left: club member Harold Monroe, Kathryn Grayson and club member Rachanee Clovis.
-Above middle: Helen Browne with me.
-Above right: Kathryn Grayson truly surprised me by thanking me for the efforts on this project as well as “all the work your club has done over the years.”
+Below, Kathryn Grayson truly surprised me by thanking me for the efforts on this project as well as “all the work your club has done over the years.”
+She was one of our first celebrity members back in the late 1970s and attended one or two early events.

 We then left the cemetery and returned to the Hollywood Roosevelt Hotel, where our “Meet and Greet” soon began.
 K.T.
 Ernshaw and I answered questions and signed books.
 Our reception, which was supposed to run from 5-7 pm, actually didn’t break up until 10 pm!
 By that time, we were all starving so I joined the group as we trekked up the street to a local pizza joint!